vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/C_Selected_Answers.md

 11. In the neighborhood of 20 bbl/yr
 12. Should be appropriate fraction of 10,000 W total
 13. A little over 100 MJ and a few dozen kWh
-14. Sum to about 15 kg, which would fill a refrigerator shelf in the water-bottle equiva- lent.
+14. Sum to about 15 kg, which would fill a refrigerator shelf in the water-bottle equivalent.
 15. drinking glass
 16. A few dozen times more volume, and about 102 in mass
 17. > 1,000x more expensive